Amethystic/Scythestation-Client/README.md

 This client went EOL in 1/10/23 On V2.0 (useable until then / u can revive it if u want to idc atleast take the credits though)

 # CREDITS
 Scrimcreations, Plasma, Blaze, Residnt, Foonix?
-(Im not sure if i should add him to the credits or not but whatever), Jack^ (Awesome person).
+(Im not sure if i should add him to the credits or not but whatever), Jack^ (Awesome person), Critical (Better stuff).